shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

 ## The problem

-Toolkit's sgtk API is project-centric, in other words, you must import it specifically from the project you wish to use it on.
-Which means that if you are wanting to use sgtk API operations for multiple projects in a single python session, then you run into a problem, as python will only allow a module with the same name to be imported once.
+Toolkit's sgtk API is project-centric.
+In other words, you must import it specifically from the project you wish to use it on.
+This means that if you use sgtk API operations for multiple projects in a single Python session, then you will run into a problem, as Python only allows a module with the same name to be imported once.

 If you're using the [shotgun event daemon](https://github.com/shotgunsoftware/shotgunEvents), you may want to perform Toolkit actions inside of a plugin for certain events.
 This can be tricky since Python only imports a module once.
 So if your Toolkit Core API for Project A is imported the first time the plugin is run, that is the version that will remain imported for the life of the daemon.
 This means if the next event dispatched to the plugin is for Project B, you may get an error from Toolkit if you try and instantiate a new Toolkit object for Project B using the core API from Project A.

 **Example of the problem using centralized configs:**

-- Event 123 is for Project A
+- Event 123 is for Project A.
-- The core API for Project A is located at `/mnt/toolkit/projectA/install/core/python`
+- The core API for Project A is located at `/mnt/toolkit/projectA/install/core/python`.
-- Prepend `sys.path` with this directory
+- Prepend `sys.path` with this directory.
-- `import sgtk` imports it from this location
+- `import sgtk` imports it from this location.
-- instantiate a Toolkit instance with this core API and perform some action(s)
+- Instantiate a Toolkit instance with this core API and perform some action(s).
-- pop the core API directory off of `sys.path`
+- Pop the core API directory off of `sys.path`.
-- Event 234 is for Project B
+- Event 234 is for Project B.
-- The core API for Project B is located at `/mnt/toolkit/projectB/install/core/python`
+- The core API for Project B is located at `/mnt/toolkit/projectB/install/core/python`.
-- Prepend `sys.path` with this directory
+- Prepend `sys.path` with this directory.
-- `import sgtk` won't do anything since Python sees it's already imported sgtk
+- `import sgtk` won't do anything since Python sees it's already imported sgtk.
-- instantiate a Toolkit instance with this core API and perform some action(s)
+- Instantiate a Toolkit instance with this core API and perform some action(s).
 - This will cause errors since the Toolkit core is for a different Project (A) than the Project (B) you're trying to perform actions on.

 ## The solution